 Though they are pretty new to residential solar systems, solar batteries have recently become much more popular - particularly with the introduction and subsequent marketing of the Tesla Powerwall.
 Project Solar does not always recommend batteries, but we do offer them.

-Included with our battery builds is the Enphase System Controller 2, which enables automatic backup in the event of a grid outage.
+Included with our Enphase battery builds is a System Controller, which enables automatic backup in the event of a grid outage, called "backup configuration".

 - Battery Downsides